MichaelS11/go-tetris/README.md

 ## Play

-Then run the binary created, tetris or tetris.exe
+Then run the binary created, go-tetris or go-tetris.exe

 ## Keys during game